ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 * (5) broad range of connectivity choices including WiFi, Gig speed-low latency DOCSIS, Fiber, satellite, and 5G cellular networks;
 * (6) application transport protocols including MPEG DASH, HLS, HTTP2/TCP, HTTP3/QUIC, WebRTC, Media over QUIC (MoQ) and specialty application transports such as SRT, HESP etc.

 To meet these challenges streaming platforms have significantly invested in developing delivery architectures that are built with detailed understandings of each element in the content delivery pathway, starting from the content capture all the way through to the screen of the viewer.

 Streaming applications are part of an end-to-end architecture that is optimized around achieving the best experience including low latency video delivery to viewing devices.
 The open Internet can be unpredictable with temporary issues like packet loss, congestion and other conditions.
 However, streaming architecture is designed to handle these momentary problems as effectively as possible often through use of dynamic adaptive approaches designed into streaming protocols and platform components.

 # Middleboxes and learning from the past

-The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}}
-was published capturing the issues with Middleboxes in the network and the effects of hidden changes occuring on the network between the sender and receiver.
+The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}} was published capturing the issues with Middleboxes in the network and the effects of hidden changes occuring on the network between the sender and receiver.

 # Appendix A: Network Overlays are different than VPNs

 While conceptually similar in many ways to VPN (Virtual Private Network) technology, the various network overlay technologies currently being deployed as well as new ones currently being designed by the IETF differ quite significantly from the older VPN approach they are replacing in a number of ways.

 It is also worth noting that one reason why the issues discussed in this document have not been concern with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
 First, many VPNs have not had very good or consistent throughput compared to the direct open Internet and so provide a poor viewing experience.
 Second, many video platforms block or deny service to VPN connections due to the very common use of VPNs to bypass geofiltering restrictions.

 Whatever the reason, it is worthlooking at how VPNs differ from the Network Overlays being discussed herein.

 ### VPNs typically:

 * (1) VPNs typically are detectable by both the video application and often by the streaming platform.
-* (2) VPNs typically work at the network layer of a device, resulting in a wide-range (if not all) transports
-*  and protocols from the device flowing through the VPN
+* (2) VPNs typically work at the network layer of a device, resulting in a wide-range (if not all) transports and protocols from the device flowing through the VPN
-* (3) VPNs typically provide exception options allowing for exclusion from traversing via the VPN based on
-* various criteria such as application, destination IP address, application protocol etc.
+* (3) VPNs typically provide exception options allowing for exclusion from traversing via the VPN based on various criteria such as application, destination IP address, application protocol etc.

 ### Network Overlays typically:

-* (1) Network Overlays are often undetectable by video applications or by the streaming platform, when in use
+* (1) Network Overlays are often undetectable by video applications or by the streaming platform, when in use.
 * (2) Network Overlays often only apply to specific application transports such as HTTP2/TCP or HTTP3/QUIC while not applying to HTTP2/TCP+TLS on the same device.
 * (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-HTTP versions of DNS, NTP etc, and various tools used for network measurement, problem determination, and network management that are not HTTP based.
 + (4) Network Overlays do not expose to applications any means for the application to discover the policy changes the overlay will apply to the applications network connections.